 Summary: A small shelter along Big Yengo Creek, which has Aboriginal rock art including a star or starburst, and 16 stencils in white ochre.

-This Aboriginal rock shelter is named for it’s most prominent motif – a large star or “starburst”, which has eight white lines radiating from a central point.
-These motifs are found in a few shelters in this area – but not in any shelters in the Sydney basin.
+This Aboriginal rock shelter is named for it’s most prominent motif – a large star or “sunburst”, which has eight white lines radiating from a central point.
+These motifs are found in a few shelters in this area – but not in any shelters in the Sydney basin (except for an engraving at Commandment Rock in Lane Cove).

 There’s one oval-shaped stencil at the opposite end of the shelter to the starburst.